bgord/knowledge/roadmap.md

 - What is chaos engineering?
 [1](https://twitter.com/PhilippSpiess/status/1149282859494064128/photo/1) [2](https://en.wikipedia.org/wiki/Chaos_engineering) [3](https://aweary.dev/fault-tolerance-react/)
 - How to access component's types?
 [1](https://twitter.com/sulco/status/1160890708615716864)
 - How to create component with `as` prop?
 [1](https://dev.to/selbekk/the-10-component-commandments-2a7f#articles-list)
-- How to create a custom render function in r-t-l?
-[1](https://testing-library.com/docs/react-testing-library/setup#custom-render)
 - How to write a `usePortal` hook?
 [1](https://www.jayfreestone.com/writing/react-portals-with-hooks/)

 ## JavaScript/TypeScript - 4